-A fat, oval-shaped galaxy NGC 1380 is situated further towards the northern edae of the galaxy group, very elongated in a northsouth direction.
+A fat, oval-shaped galaxy NGC 1380 is situated further towards northern edae of the galaxy group, very elongated in a northsouth direction.
 It is an impressive moderately large galaxy gradually brightening to an almost star-like nucleus.
 NGC 1380A is situated only 15' further north.
-Three more galaxies, NGC 1373, 1374 and 1375, approximately 20' to the south-west, form a fine group.
+Three more NGC 1373, 1374 galaxies, to the 1375, approximately 20' south-west, form a fine group.
 This area is dotted with galaxies and the best way to explore it, is to use a detailed star map in excellent dark starry skies.